accessibilitysupported/a11ysupport.io/FAQ.md

 Unfortunately, it is not yet possible to fully drive AT in an automated way, so we are left with having to do manual tests.

 ## What Assistive Technologies are in scope?

+**The Accessibility Supported conformance requirement in WCAG does not specify what technologies must be supported.** Our core support list may not match the list of technologies that you choose to support for any given project.

+**Our goal is to test against a manageable list of common and widely available AT.**

 We list Assistive Technologies that must interact with code in order to be operable.
 This boils down to two main categories of AT: